SumoLogic/sumologic-documentation/docs/search/copilot.md

 ## Security and compliance

-Copilot leverages foundational models available through Amazon Bedrock.
-As a result, our Copilot compliance and security posture are inherited from Amazon Bedrock.
+Sumo Logic Copilot leverages foundational models provided by Amazon Bedrock, inheriting their robust compliance and security posture.
 For detailed information, refer to the following Amazon Bedrock security and compliance resources:

 * [Security in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/security.html)
 * [Amazon Bedrock Security and Privacy](https://aws.amazon.com/bedrock/security-compliance/)

 Additionally, all aspects of our service, including Copilot, adhere to the security and compliance requirements outlined in our [service agreement](https://www.sumologic.com/service-agreement) or in individually negotiated contracts.

+Copilot ensures that customer data remains private and secure:

-* **Customer Data Privacy**.
+* **Customer data privacy**.
 Copilot ensures customer data remains private and secure.
 No customer data or PII is used to train the AI models.
 Context for AI processing is limited to schema and field samples, reviewed for legal and compliance purposes.
-* **Rolling Data Expiration**.
+* **Rolling data expiration**.
 Some features may store query history temporarily for performance, but data is expired on a rolling basis.
-* **AI Provider**.
+* **AI provider**.
 Copilot uses a foundation model served by Amazon Bedrock.
 The provider has no access to your data.

 ## Who benefits from Copilot?